Joana Lemos: Biography

 Lemos started doing sports at the age of six.
-She did swimming, tennis, gymnastics and fell in love with the mini-trampoline.
-Then the bikes came.
-But her father still tried to divert her into horseback riding.
-It didn't work and Lemos' future was even in motor sports.
-First on mini-motorbikes, at the same time that Pedro Lamy was also taking his first steps in the same discipline, followed by motorcycling and later motoring.
+She did swimming, tennis, gymnastics, biking and fell in love with the mini-trampoline.
+Her father attempted to divert her into horseback riding; instead, Lemos took a liking to motor sports.
+She began with mini-motorbikes, then followed with motorcycling and later motoring.

 After taking part in the first off-road rides in 1990, Lemos began her racing career, first on motorcycles and then in automobiles.
 She was the first Portuguese driver to compete in desert races and the youngest in the world to finish the Paris-Dakar Ladies Cup in a car, a race she won in 1997, alongside Carine Duret and behind the wheel of a Nissan Patrol.
-The car with which she achieved this feat even deserved a toy-shaped replica.
-Among her best results, to highlight the achievement of the 1999 Rally de Portugal, in a golden edition of the men's event, which had on the podium Colin McRae and Nicky Grist (1st), Carlos Sainz and Luis Moya (2nd) and Didier Auriol and Denis Giraudet (3rd).
+The car with which she achieved this feat was even made into a toy-shaped replica.
+Among her best results was placing in the 1999 Rally de Portugal, in a golden edition of the men's event, which had on the podium Colin McRae and Nicky Grist (1st), Carlos Sainz and Luis Moya (2nd) and Didier Auriol and Denis Giraudet (3rd).

 Lemos has two sons, Tomás and Martim, from her first marriage to Portuguese banker Manuel da Costa Lobo Reymão Nogueira.
-On October 7, 2021, she got married a second time to Lapo Elkann, an Italian businessman heir and member of the prominent Agnelli family.
+On October 7, 2021, she was married a second time to Lapo Elkann, an Italian businessman heir and member of the prominent Agnelli family.